 Due to their small stature, mice do not need much food to survive.
 Just a few crumbs every so often will sustain them.
 This means that you should stay diligent about vacuuming and wiping floors and counter surfaces to eliminate any potential food sources for infesting mice.

 Like raccoons, mice like to munch on your pet’s food.
 Make sure you do not leave your pet’s food out overnight and that it is sealed tightly in glass or metal containers.

-Due to their appearances, many people perceive possums as being dangerous or aggressive.
+Due to their appearances, many people perceive opossums as being dangerous or aggressive.
 However, this is not the case.
-In fact, possums are docile creatures that will not attack you or your pets if spotted on your property.
+In fact, opossums are docile creatures that will not attack you or your pets if spotted on your property.
 These animals provide a great service to our ecosystem as they help to eradicate tick populations and consequently, Lyme disease diagnoses.
-Possums are very good groomers and will kill approximately ninety-five percent of the ticks they find on their bodies.
+Opossums are very good groomers and will kill approximately ninety-five percent of the ticks they find on their bodies.
 In a single season, one possum can kill an estimated five thousand ticks.
-Possums are also resistant to snake venom and will find and eat venomous snakes, such as copperheads and rattlesnakes.
+Opossums are also resistant to snake venom and will find and eat venomous snakes, such as copperheads and rattlesnakes.
 This minimizes the chance that you, your family members or your pets will be bitten by a venomous snake.
-Another benefit that possums provide is to gardeners.
-Possums will dine on snails and slugs that can harm gardens and will eat over ripened fruit and berries that are no use to gardeners.
+Another benefit that opossums provide is to gardeners.
+Opossums will dine on snails and slugs that can harm gardens and will eat over-ripened fruit and berries that are no use to gardeners.

 Most people think of kangaroos when they hear “marsupial”, but the opossums you see in your neighborhood are also a part of this group of mammals.
 Instead of giving birth to fully developed babies, possum mothers will give birth to small, undeveloped babies that will then crawl into her pouch to nurse and live during their first five months.
 Once they have become strong enough to exist in the wild, they will journey out of their mother’s pouch, staying close to her until they become adults.